 Copper Price Per Kilo Today

-Track the live copper price per kilogram in USD.
-LME and COMEX copper prices converted to metric units with real-time data and global market analysis.
+Live copper price per kilogram in USD.
+LME and COMEX copper prices converted to metric units with real-time data.

 Price Chart